bahadirdogru/tweepy-unfollower/README.md

 # twepy-unfollower
-Unfollow nonfollowers with ptython and tweepy
+Unfollow nonfollowers with python and tweepy

 you need to add keys.py
 and it should be something like that: